piskvorky/gensim/docs/src/tut3.rst

 ++++++++++++++++++++++++++++++++

 To prepare for similarity queries, we need to enter all documents which we will want to compare against subsequent queries.
-In our case, they are the nine documents, converted to a 2-D latent space:
+In our case, they are the same nine documents used for training LSI, converted to 2-D LSA space.
+But that's only incidental, we might also be indexing a different corpus altogether.

->>> index = similarities.MatrixSimilarity(lsi[corpus]) # transform corpus to LSI space and "index" it
+>>> index = similarities.MatrixSimilarity(lsi[corpus]) # transform corpus to LSI space and index it

 .. warning::
   The class :class:`similarities.MatrixSimilarity` is only appropriate when the whole